sumitra19jha/sumitra19jha/README.md

 I am Sumitra, I am a Full-Stack developer with artistic taste and technical skills achieved via remarkable contributions by working for startups, NGOs, Open source contribution and self projects.
 I have completed B.Tech in Petroleum Engineering from Indian Institute of Technology Dhanbad.

-My current work is for open source contribution at Palisadoes Foundation by Google Summer of Codes 2021.
-The project experiences involves using various tech stacks and languages (like Flutter, Rest API's, Graph API's, MongoDB, Python, Docker and AWS) to develop a effecient and effective solution for making a significant business impact.
+My current work is at Palisadoes Foundation for Google Summer of Codes 2021.
+My project experiences involves using various tech stacks and languages (like Flutter, Rest API's, Graph API's, MongoDB, Python, Docker and AWS) to develop a effecient and effective solution for making a significant business impact.

 <!--